f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 System Controller Monitoring via CLI
 ------------------------------------

-To see if the openshift cluster is up and running use the **show cluster** command.
+To see if the Openshift cluster is up and running use the **show cluster** command.
 You should see status for each installed blade and controller in the **Ready** state.
 Each section under **Stage Name** should show a **Status** of **Done**.
 During the bootup process you can monitor the status of the individual stages.
-The most recent openshift logs are displayed, and you can determine if the chassis is healthy or having issues.
+The most recent Openshift logs are displayed, and you can determine if the chassis is healthy or having issues.

 .. code-block:: bash